great-houk/cs536/P3/README.md

 # P3: Badlang Lexer and Parser

+Kristen Menge and Tyler Richard
+The lexer and parser were generated using antlr based on the Badlang.g4 that we made.

+We did initially create a Token.java, however realized that it was causing issues with the generated files since it generates its own Token interface so we removed it from the project.

 ## Overview

 In this assignment, you will implement a **lexer** (tokenizer) and **parser** for the badlang programming language.